 CO2 and climate

 Ground freezing has generally a low CO2 footprint.
 Using Geofrost retaining walls in Norway during one year, the CO2 footprint will be reduced by 80 % compared to a AZ-48 sheet pile wall.

 Energy and use of resources

 Making of construction materials requires energy, both for frozen ground and steel or concrete.
-A comparison between sheet piles and Geofrost walls shows equivalent energy consumption for freezing half a year and using a light GUGN sheet pile.
+A comparison between sheet piles and Geofrost retaining walls shows equivalent energy consumption for freezing half a year and using a light GUGN sheet pile.
 Similarly, freezing almost 2 years equals the energy needed to produce the steel for an AZ48 sheet pile wall.
 For a wall of Ø406 x 10 mm piles equivalent freezing time to consume the same amount of energy used to make the steel is almost 3 years.

 Noise and vibrations

-Noise and vibrations are limited to drilling of holes for freeze pipes.
+Noise and vibrations are limited to drilling of holes for freezing pipes.
 Freezing plants and equipment are designed to meet applicable requirements and standards.

 Pore pressure and influenced area

 There is no groundwater draw down, pore pressure reduction and associated risk for settlements because the frozen body and support is completely waterproof.
-The influence zone does not reach further out than the frozen soil.
-Potential settlements happens in the volume that has been frozen, not outside.
+The influence zone does not reach further out than the frozen soil, limiting potential settlements to the volume that has been frozen.

 The coolant circulates in a closed circuit.
 No chemicals are left in the ground.
 Groundwater outside the frozen region is unaffected.

 Plenty of freezing plants are working in tropical areas.
 Ground freezing can be executed during the summer and in warm climate as well as in cold climate.
-The temperature must be lowered fro a higher start temperature for initial freezing in warm climate than in cold climate, but it is the phase change from water to ice that requires the majority of the energy.
+The temperature must be lowered from a higher start temperature for initial freezing in warm climate than in cold climate, but it is the phase change from water to ice that requires most of the energy.
 There will also be more heat to remove during maintenance freezing.
 Down in the underground, the annual mean temperature is more important than the peak daytime temperature.